Sujalshahhh/universal-tours-and-travel-/README.md

 # 🌍 Universal - Tours & Travel Booking Website

+A dynamic Tours and Travel website built with HTML, CSS, JavaScript, PHP, and MySQL.
+This project offers seamless travel booking, destination browsing, and user-friendly interfaces—crafted for a smooth travel planning experience.
+Perfect for learning full-stack web development with real-world applications.

 A full-featured travel and tours website created using:
 - ✅ HTML, CSS & JavaScript (Frontend)
 - ✅ PHP (Backend Logic)